iegor-toporov/Tools4MSP-PMAR/README.md

 ### Map

-- **Top-right toolbar**: contains three buttons — light/dark theme toggle (switches CartoDB basemap and all panel colours), IT/EN language switch, and **Login to Copernicus** (opens a modal to enter Copernicus Marine credentials; a red dot indicates no credentials are set).
-Credentials are kept in `sessionStorage` for the duration of the browser tab and are sent to the backend with each simulation request.
+- **Top-right toolbar**: contains two buttons — light/dark theme toggle (switches CartoDB basemap and all panel colours) and IT/EN language switch.
+Copernicus Marine credentials are configured server-side via environment variables (see `.env`).
 - **Natura 2000 layer**: protected marine areas fetched from the EmodNet WFS and displayed as a semi-transparent overlay.
 Toggled from the PMAR controls bar.
 - **Analysis tools panel** (right side, vertically centred): six labelled buttons — Histogram, Statistics, Profile, Threshold, CSV, Compare — active only when a PMAR raster is loaded.
 A "Close all" button appears when analysis windows are open.